The best budget earbuds of 2021 - CNN Underscored

-If you’re shopping for the best wireless earbuds on the market, you really don’t have to look any further than the Apple AirPods Pro ($199.99, originally $249; amazon.com).
-They check all the most important boxes including a wide soundstage, best-of-class noise cancelling and portability.
+If you’re shopping for the best wireless earbuds on the market, you really don’t have to look any further than the Apple AirPods Pro ($199, originally $249; amazon.com).
+They check all the most important boxes, including a wide soundstage, best-in-class noise cancellation and portability.

 But not everyone wants to break the bank on a pair of earbuds, and honestly, you don’t have to.
 Some of the newest budget earbuds are nearly on par with the Apple AirPods Pro in sound quality, playback time and connectivity.

-Over the course of nearly five months, we put to the test six of the most lauded earbuds under $100 to determine which are the best budget earbuds on the market.
-After months of testing, we found one pair that punches well-above its weight class in key categories.
+Over the course of nearly five months, we put six of the most lauded earbuds under $100 to the test to determine which are the best budget earbuds on the market.
+After months of testing, we found one pair that punches well above its weight class in key categories.

-We’ll make this really simple for you: If you want to spend less than $100 on wireless earbuds, you won’t find a better pair than the Earfun Air.
+We’ll make this really simple for you: If you want to spend less than $100 on wireless earbuds, you won’t find a better pair than the EarFun Air.
 We know it might seem almost too good to be true, but these earbuds have almost everything you can ask for.

 Let’s start with the sound, which is just as good as the Apple AirPods Pro in controlled, quiet, indoor settings.
 The sound is expansive, deep and about as good as any high-end options.
-Keep in mind, though, the Earfun Airs don’t have any active noise cancelling and depend entirely on sound isolation created by the soft plastic tips when inserted into your ear canal.
-So, it was no surprise to us when these buds fell short of providing the clarity and quality sound that other leading noise cancelling buds do in noisey settings.
+Keep in mind, though, the EarFun Air don’t have any active noise cancellation and depend entirely on sound isolation created by the soft plastic tips when inserted into your ear canal.
+So, it was no surprise to us when these buds fell short of providing the clarity and quality sound that other leading noise-canceling buds do in noisy settings.
 Still, there was enough passive soundproofing that we could enjoy our favorite songs.

-We tested these earbuds across a wide variety of musical genres including classical, rock, pop and dance.
-In every single category, the Earfun Airs shined.
-Songs like “Bad Guy” from Billie Eilish and “Get Lucky” from Daft Punk were driven by punchy baselines and electronic rhythm sections.
-Other iconic songs like Beethoven’s “Moonlight Sonata” and Herbie Hancock’s “Watermelon Man” were balanced, with moments of clarity on both the high and low end.
+We tested these earbuds across a wide variety of musical genres, including classical, rock, pop and dance.
+In every single category, the EarFun Air shined.
+Songs like “Bad Guy” by Billie Eilish and “Get Lucky” by Daft Punk were driven by punchy bass lines and electronic rhythm sections.
+Other iconic songs, such as Beethoven’s “Moonlight Sonata” and Herbie Hancock’s “Watermelon Man,” were balanced, with moments of clarity on both the high and low end.
 We struggled to find any song that didn’t sound great in these earbuds — and could discern no difference compared to Apple’s AirPods Pro in controlled, quiet settings.

-For most people, the high-quality sound is probably a big enough selling point, but in case you’re looking for extras, the Earfun Air features plenty.
-One of our favorite additions is an IPX7 waterproof rating, meaning they can be submerged into about one meter of water for about 30 minutes.
+For most people, the high-quality sound is probably a big enough selling point, but in case you’re looking for extras, the EarFun Air feature plenty.
+One of our favorite additions is an IPX7 waterproof rating, meaning they can be submerged into about 1 meter of water for about 30 minutes.
 We don’t often see waterproofing on devices this cheap, so of course, this came as a huge plus and one we gladly accepted.
-In terms of practical use-cases, this means you can wear them in light rain or even while working out.
-Heck, you can even wash these earbuds off under the faucet without much worry.
+In terms of practical use cases, this means you can wear them in light rain or even while working out.
+Heck, you can even wash off these earbuds under the faucet without much worry.
 It’s not the flagship feature, but we think it works as a great insurance policy for protecting your investment.

 Another major benefit to these headphones is the four-way microphone, which assists in much better sound isolation during phone calls and video conferencing.
-The sound isolation is not as clean as other high-end over-the-ear headphones like the Bose Noise Canceling Headphone 700s, and the controls are nowhere near as easy to manage as the competing Apple earbuds, but we still found these earbuds to be formidable during work hours.
-We used the Earfun Air during regular work hours for more than a week with no problem.
-Some colleagues even commented at how great they looked and sounded.
+The sound isolation is not as clean as other high-end over-the-ear headphones like the Bose Noise-Canceling Headphone 700, and the controls are nowhere near as easy to manage as the competing Apple earbuds, but we still found these earbuds to be formidable during work hours.
+We used the EarFun Air during regular work hours for more than a week with no problem.
+Some colleagues even commented on how great they looked and sounded.
 Put simply, they can perform everyday tasks just as well as many earbuds that cost twice their price.

-Beyond sound and microphone quality, the Earfun Air earbuds had impressively long battery life with a full seven hours of playback, as advertised, with an extra 28 hours in the case.
+Beyond sound and microphone quality, the EarFun Air earbuds had impressively long battery life with a full seven hours of playback, as advertised, and an extra 28 hours in the case.
 Although we were skeptical they’d last as long as the company promised, our weeks of testing proved these claims to be true.
-The Earfun Airs rarely needed to be charged and typically lasted the full duration of their marketed battery life.
-In comparison to other budget options, Earfun Air stretched an hour longer than the next closest (the Earfun Air Pros) and blew the most affordable option in the group by more than two hours.
+The EarFun Air rarely needed to be charged and typically lasted the full duration of their marketed battery life.
+In comparison to other budget options, EarFun Air stretched an hour longer than the next closest (the EarFun Air Pro) and surpassed the most affordable option in the group by more than two hours.

 So what’s the catch to such a great-sounding, affordable pair of earbuds?
 We found that the connectivity and controls were nowhere near as intuitive as the AirPods Pro, but just as intuitive as most other budget models.
-Across the board, connectivity between sub-$100 earbuds and devices wasn’t as instantaneous as Apple Airpods.
-Luckily, you only need to pair the earbuds once per device, so this should not be a dealbreaker, unless you’re frequently switching between devices.
+Across the board, connectivity between sub-$100 earbuds and devices wasn’t as instantaneous as Apple AirPods.
+Luckily, you need to pair the earbuds only once per device, so this should not be a deal breaker, unless you’re frequently switching between devices.

 By comparison, the Apple AirPods Pro and Samsung Galaxy Buds Pro both offer fast pairing and easy switching between devices made by the same company.
-The touch controls on the Earfun Air were simply less useful than either of the more expensive Apple and Samsung options we tested them against — but found that we could still very easily control the sound through our phones.
+The touch controls on the EarFun Air were simply less useful than either of the more expensive Apple and Samsung options we tested them against — but we found that we could still very easily control the sound through our phones.
 Still, we wouldn’t have minded seeing a companion app to let us customize and equalize the sound, but for half the price of the competitors with audio that’s just as good, we really couldn’t complain.

 For most people, pressing a couple of extra buttons during the setup is well worth the savings — and we promise you will not be able to tell the difference in audio and performance.
-The Earfun Airs are really that good and at just $59.99, they stand as the best budget earbuds.
+The EarFun Air are really that good, and at just $59.99, they stand as the best budget earbuds.

 How we tested

 For most people buying budget earbuds, the most important detail is the sound quality.
 We used a wide range of tracks to ensure that we tested just about every popular musical genre.
-Our list included a mixture of classic rock, with soaring guitars, classical, focused on the open space of popular sonatas and, of course, pop and electronic to test out the bass.
+Our list included a mixture of classic rock, with soaring guitars; classical, focused on the open space of popular sonatas; and, of course, pop and electronic to test out the bass.
 We wore each of the headphones for hours at a time to get a better feeling for how they fit.
 We also did our best to analyze each device’s controls, but found that many of the headphones we tested had lackluster touch controls.
-In an era when everything can be controlled by your phone anyways — we feel like this probably won’t be a dealbreaker for most people.
+In an era when everything can be controlled by your phone anyway, we feel like this probably won’t be a deal breaker for most people.

 Sound quality overall: We analyzed the sound quality using a wide range of songs.
-The core songs we tested include: Daft Punk - Get Lucky; Bruce Springsteen - Born To Run; Fleetwood Mac - Dreams; Herbie Hancock - Watermelon Man; Billie Eilish - Bad Guy; The Weeknd - The Hills; Meduza - Piece Of Your Heart; Ariana Grande - 34+35; Enrico Pieranunzi - Sicilyan Dream; Beethoven - Moonlight Sonata; George Gershwin - Rhapsody in Blue; Earth, Wind, and Fire - Boogie Wonderland
+The core songs we tested included “Get Lucky” by Daft Punk, “Born to Run” by Bruce Springsteen, “Dreams” by Fleetwood Mac, “Watermelon Man” by Herbie Hancock, “Bad Guy” by Billie Eilish, “The Hills” by The Weeknd, “Piece of Your Heart” by Meduza, “34+35” by Ariana Grande, “Sicilyan Dream” by Enrico Pieranunzi, “Moonlight Sonata” by Beethoven, “Rhapsody in Blue” by George Gershwin and “Boogie Wonderland” by Earth, Wind & Fire.

-Low, mid, high: We listened to how each pair of earbuds reproduced lower, mid-ranged- and higher tones in each of the songs in our playlist.
+Low, mid and high: We listened to how each pair of earbuds reproduced lower, midrange and higher tones in each of the songs in our playlist.

 Bass: We listened to how well each pair of earbuds produced deep-range audio and the punchiness of the kick of the bass in a variety of songs.